zeroeightysix/KAMI/README.md

 See [forgehax](https://github.com/fr1kin/forgehax) for a more polished equivalent.
 Some features in KAMI may be based on those of forgehax, as I sometimes used it as reference.

+Please note Baritone is no longer included.
+Download the standalone jar [from here](https://github.com/cabaletta/baritone/releases).

 This is by no means a finished project and is still in rapid development.

 ## Preview